tawnimartin/assignments/015/README.md

 Bar is already implemented but has no tests.
 Write a test for every method on Bar.
 Put this in `test/test.bar.js`

+__Part 3__

+Write another blog post.
+You know the drill.

 ## Deliverables

-* Push your repo to `gh-pages` and send me a link to both your repo and the github pages.
+* Push your repo to `gh-pages` and comment on the issue assigned to you with 3 links:
+  - Link to github pages
+  - Link to Repo
+  - Link to your blog post

 * All the specs for `Foo` should be passing and there should also be a passing test for every method on `Bar`.